ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ![Illustration of the _Chirp!_ architechture through onion architechture.](docs/diagrams/onionArchitechture.png)

 Above is the general architechture of the Chirp application shown as layers in an onion structure.
-Here is four layers shown although our code only illustrates three.
+Here is four layers shown although our code only reflects three.
 We have detached a part of the Infrastructure layer and shown it as the Model layer.
 This is because our code effectvily works this way - there are no dependencies going from the Model layer to the Infrastructure layer, and thus the dependency rule of the onion architechture is upheld.

 ## Architecture of deployed application